This post may contain affiliate links. Please see my disclosure policy for more details.

-While it’s true that Australia is quite an expensive country compared to places like Southeast Asia and even the UK, wages tend to be higher over here which makes up for the difference.
+While it’s true that Australia is quite an expensive country compared to places like Southeast Asia and even the UK, wages tend to be higher over here.

-To read about a German backpacker’s experience on a two-year working holiday in Australia, including how he found work in construction in Perth and Melbourne, check out the following interview with my travel mate, Michi:
+To read a first-hand experience of a two-year working holiday in Australia, including how to find work in construction, check out my interview with a German backpacker.

 2. Cost of Flights to Australia

 You’re obviously going to encounter some costs just to get to Australia.
 Your flights are going to vary depending on which country you leave from, which airline you use and whether you’ve booked a single, return or round-the-world ticket.